 Interconnection: defines how solar customers can leverage the grid and financially benefit from selling power back to power companies.

 Feed-in Tariff: A billing system that pays renewable generation customers a fixed rate for the excess electricity they put on the grid.
-Feed-in tariff rates normally last for 10 to 20 years.
+Feed-in tariff rates normally last for 10-20 years.

 Renewable Energy Blockchain: Blockchain is a database that stores and processes transactional information from cryptocurrency.
 In the renewable energy sector, blockchain could track renewable energy credits or allow neighbors to trade their generated electricity among each other.